// blog/productivity/

 What is a good typing speed for a job application?

-Most office roles expect 40–60 WPM at 95%+ accuracy.
-Data entry, transcription, and administrative assistant roles typically require 60–80 WPM.
-Legal and medical transcription often require 80+ WPM.
-Always check the job posting - some list a specific minimum, others assess speed during the application process.
+Most office roles expect 40 to 60 WPM at 95% accuracy or better.
+Data entry, transcription, and administrative assistant roles usually require 60 to 80 WPM.
+Legal and medical transcription often require 80 WPM and above.
+Always check the job posting, since some list a specific minimum and others assess speed during the application process.

 How long does it take to reach 60 WPM?

-Starting from hunt-and-peck (typically 20–30 WPM), most people reach 60 WPM with 2–3 months of daily deliberate practice (15–20 minutes per day).
-Starting from 40–50 WPM with decent technique, reaching 60 WPM usually takes 4–8 weeks.
+Starting from hunt-and-peck, typically 20 to 30 WPM, most people reach 60 WPM after 2 to 3 months of daily deliberate practice at 15 to 20 minutes per day.
+Starting from 40 to 50 WPM with decent technique, reaching 60 WPM usually takes 4 to 8 weeks.
 Progress is fastest in the first few weeks and slows as you approach your plateau.

 Should I use a typing test with random words or real sentences?